colinmollenhour/docker-openmage-dev/README.md

-This is a collection of Docker images for running OpenMage LTS.
+This is a collection of Docker images for running [OpenMage LTS](https://github.com/OpenMage/magento-lts).
+The images are published only to [GitHub Container Registry](https://github.com/colinmollenhour/docker-openmage-dev/pkgs/container/docker-openmage-dev).

 # Supported tags and respective `Dockerfile` links